Chief Executive Officer Resume Example

 Most COO roles want at least a bachelor’s degree, but about 60% of COOs have a master’s or higher.
 I always list my most advanced degree first.

 You should include the school’s name, your degree, and graduation year.
-If you have certifications like PgMP, CME, or CMA, add those right under education.
+If you have certifications like PgMP, CME, or CMA, or want inspiration from a cover letter, add those right under education.

 Certifications show you’re serious about your field.
 This helps you stand out against other execs who just have business degrees.